 According to the CDC, about 75 million American adults have high blood pressure, but your doctor may call it hypertension.
 Now, let’s put that number in perspective.
 That’s 1 in every 3 adults!
-(1) High blood pressure can be caused by many different factors, such as smoking, being overweight or obese, stress, alcohol consumption and too much salt in the diet.
-(2) While many doctors prescribe medication to help lower blood pressure, there are plenty of ways to manage high blood pressure through a healthy diet.
+(1) High blood pressure can be caused by many different factors, such as smoking, being overweight or obese, stress, alcohol consumption, and too much salt in the diet.
+(2) While many doctors prescribe medication to help lower blood pressure, there are plenty of natural remedies to manage hypertension through a healthy diet.

 Natural Remedies To Lower Blood Pressure

 1. Eat a Mediterranean-style Diet

 First of all, if you aren’t already eating a Mediterranean diet you should.
 The foods are not only delicious but chock full of nutrients.
 This diet is high in fruits, vegetables and healthy omega-3 fatty acids.
 (3) They are also commonly grain-free or low in grains.
 To lower blood pressure naturally, follow a Mediterranean diet with olive oil, flax seeds and lots of fruits and vegetables.

 2. Increase Your Potassium

 Filling your diet with potassium-rich foods can help lower blood pressure and protect against hypertension.
 (4) Potassium helps counteract the negative effects of too much sodium in the body.
 To increase your potassium intake, try adding coconut water, bananas, sweet potatoes, spinach, cantaloupe and avocado.

 3. Increase Your Magnesium

 If you’re wondering how to lower blood pressure naturally and quickly, magnesium may be the answer.
 Magnesium has the ability to lower blood pressure instantly by relaxing your blood vessels.
 (5) Fill your diet with magnesium-rich foods such as spinach, pumpkin seeds, almonds and black beans, or take 500 milligrams of magnesium each day.